 Other common skin infections such as ringworm and athlete’s foot are not caused by bacteria but by fungi.
 Fungi can be found on thorns, splinters, and dead vegetation and can lead to deep wound infections that require special cultures for detection and identification.
 Yeast infections cause by Candida species may occur in the mouth (thrush) or on other moist areas of the skin.

-A variety of warts, such as common and plantar warts, are due to human papilloma virus (HPV).
+A variety of warts, such as common and verrucas, are due to human papilloma virus (HPV).

 Wound infections due to bites tend to reflect the microorganisms present in the saliva and oral cavity of the human or animal that created the bite wound.
-They may involve one or more aerobic, microaerophilic, and/or anaerobic microorganisms.
+They may involve one or more aerobic and/or anaerobic microorganisms.

 Human bites may become infected with a variety of aerobic and anaerobic bacteria that are part of the normal oral flora.
-The majority of animal bites are from dogs and cats, and the most common bacteria recovered from these cultures is Pasteurella multocida.
-Although rare, there is a risk of rabies viral infection with bites from unvaccinated animals and should be considered if the bite occurs outside the U.K. (although even in the wild the prevalence of rabies is low).
+Most animal bites are from dogs and cats, and the most common bacteria recovered from these cultures is Pasteurella multocida.

 Trauma is a wide category of injuries caused by physical force.
-It includes everything from burns to injuries from motor vehicle accidents, crushing injuries, cuts from knives and other sharp instruments, and gunshot wounds.
+It includes everything from burns to injuries from motor vehicle accidents, crushing injuries, shooting and cuts from knives and other sharp instruments.
 The type of infections that trauma victims acquire depend primarily on the environment in which the injury took place, the extent of the injury, the microorganisms present on the skin of the affected person, the microorganisms the person is exposed to during wound healing, and the person’s general health and immune status.

 Wounds that are initially contaminated such as with the dirt that may be acquired during a motor vehicle accident or that involve extensive damaged tissue – such as a severe burn—are at an increased risk of becoming infected.
 It is not uncommon for deep and contaminated wounds to have more than one aerobic and/or anaerobic microorganism present.

 A deep puncture wound could allow anaerobic bacteria such as Clostridium tetani (the cause of tetanus) to grow.
-Because most people in the U.K. are immunized against tetanus, anaerobic bacteria infection is a very rare event. must be updated for tetanus every 10 years.
-Re-vaccination is often done in the emergency room where patients are treated after incurring a deep wound that may need stitches.
+Because most people in the U.K. are immunised against tetanus, anaerobic bacteria infection is a very rare event. must be updated for tetanus every 10 years.
+Re-vaccination is often done in the emergency room where patients are treated after incurring a penetrating injury that may need stitches.

 Surgical sites are most commonly infected with the patient’s normal skin and/or gastrointestinal flora – the same organisms seen with superficial infections.
 They may also become infected by exposure to microorganisms in the hospital environment.
 Healthcare-associated bacteria, such as MRSA, often have an increased resistance to antibiotics.
 Deep surgical wounds may become infected both superficially with aerobic microorganisms and deep within the body by anaerobes.

-Burn wounds are initially sterile but because of the dead tissue at their centre – the eschar (scab) – and the loss of the skin’s protection, they are quickly colonized by the patient’s normal flora.
+Burn wounds are initially sterile but because of the dead tissue at their centre – the eschar (scab) – and the loss of the skin’s protection, they are quickly colonised by the patient’s normal flora.
 The affected person is at an increased risk for wound infection, , and for multiple organ failure.
 Initial infections tend to be bacterial.
-Fungal infections due to Candida, Aspergillus, Fusarium, and other species may arise later since they are not inhibited by antibacterial treatment.
-Viral infections, such as those caused by the herpes simplex virus, may also occur.
+Fungal infections due to Candida, Aspergillus, Fusarium, and other fungi may arise later since they are not inhibited by antibiotic treatment.
+Viral infections, such as those caused by the Herpes simplex virus, may also occur.